OGI Internship in Organic Horticulture

 • Practical workshops including soils, propagation, pests, weeds & diseases, health & safety, business & marketing, and machinery.

-• Farm walks on some of the best organic farms around the country.
+• Farm walks on some of the best organic farms around the country, mentoring, career development, industry events and networking.

 The OGI Internship in Organic Horticulture is designed to bridge the gap for those who have already completed a horticulture course or have some practical experience in farming or horticulture.
 It aims to: